firedrakeproject/Irksome/demos/heat/demo_heat_adapt.py.rst

 the stage unknowns and sets up a variational problem to solve for the stages at each time step.

-In this demo, we use an adaptive timestepper, selected by the argument `stage_type="adapt"`, which tells Irksome to also compute an error estimate at each timestep, and use that estimate to adjust the timestep size.
+In this demo, we use an adaptive timestepper, selected by sending a dictionary of adaptive parameters, which tells Irksome to also compute an error estimate at each timestep, and use that estimate to adjust the timestep size.
 The adaptation depends on some given parameters, including a tolerance `tol` for for the error at each step, and `KI` and `KP` that set the so-called integration and performance gain for the estimate.::

+  adapt_params = {"tol":1e-3, "KI":1/15, "KP":0.13}
   stepper = TimeStepper(F, butcher_tableau, t, dt, u, bcs=bc,
-                        stage_type="adapt", solver_parameters=luparams,
+                        stage_type="deriv", solver_parameters=luparams,
-			tol=1e-3, KI=1/15, KP=0.13)
+			adaptive_parameters = adapt_params)

 This logic is pretty self-explanatory.
 We use the :class:`.TimeStepper`'s :meth:`~.TimeStepper.advance` method, which solves the variational